cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 the `exception` method was called.
 Then, on line 9 of the `exception` method, the program generated an exception that was never handled.
 This caused the program to crash.

-Now, you may be tempted to go into the code and add `if` statements to avoid this exception altogether.
-However, a much better way to deal with this is to let the exception happen and then handle it afterwards.

-So, in general, there are two ways to deal with exceptions:
+The error message above is informative to us as programmers but we don't want our users to see it!
+To protect them from these messages, we have to deal with exceptions in one of two ways:

 1. avoid them; and
 2. handle them.